 Enterprises of today are in need of endpoint security management solutions more than ever because of the influx of employee-owned devices that are gaining access to the corporate data.
 And considering the advantages these employee-centric programs like BYOD offer – allowing them to work from anywhere and thus improving organization’s productivity – the demand for endpoint security solutions for protecting enterprise data is only going to increase in the near future.

 What Do Endpoint Security or Protection Tools Contain?

 To put it simply, endpoint security tools are usually a “combination of security tools like antimalware software, firewalls, vulnerability assessment tools, host-based intrusion detection/prevention systems” etc. They are to an enterprise network what antivirus software is to a personal computer.
 And the difference is that these endpoint security tools offer wider coverage than antivirus packages.

 Secures Devices (Endpoints) Against Physical Threats As Well

 One of the biggest threats mobile devices used to connect to a network face is that of falling into the wrong hands or getting lost.
-A proper and efficient endpoint security management program can tackle this issue as well by assisting enterprises to the lock down or remote wipe such stolen or lost devices.
+A proper and efficient endpoint security management system can tackle this issue as well by assisting enterprises to the lock down or remote wipe such stolen or lost devices.
 Therefore endpoint security solutions can safeguard enterprises from physical threats as well.

 Do All Enterprises Need Endpoint Security?